skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **scc_max_iter** *(integer)* - Default: *100*

-  This argument determines maximum number of SCC iterations.
+  This argument determines the maximum number of SCC iterations.

 \